agude/agude.github.io/_drafts/2020-03-30-cleverly_worst_code.md

 ---
 layout: post
-title: "My Most Terribly Clever(ly&nbsp;Terrible) Code"
+title: "My Terribly Clever(ly&nbsp;Terrible) Code"
 description: >
   When I was young and naive I tried to write very clever code.
-Here is the worst example.
+Here is one of the worst examples.
 image: /files/patterns/biologia_centrali_americana_coronella_annulata.jpg
 image_alt: >
   A drawing of a red, black, and yellow milk snake from Biologia Centrali